bihealth/sodar-server/docs_dev/source/install.rst

     $ ./run.sh sync

-Now you should be able to browse to http://localhost:8000 and see you site. iRODS and Taskflow actions should also be available.
+Now you should be able to browse to http://localhost:8000 and see your site. iRODS and Taskflow actions should also be available.